 How to Choose a Psychology Degree Program

 According to the Bureau of Labor Statistics, having a career in psychology is a good bet for people who want to make a decent living.
-Market research shows that the job outlook for a psychologist is projected to grow by about 3% through to 2029, which is just about as fast as the industry average.
-Additionally, depending on the psychology specialization, psychologists earn a median salary of about $38.64 per hour (about $80,370 per annum), which is decent by most standards.
+Market research shows that the job outlook for a psychologist is projected to grow by about 3% through 2029, which is just about as fast as the industry average.
+Additionally, depending on the psychology specialization, psychologists earn a median salary of approximately $38.64 per hour (about $80,370 per annum), which is decent by most standards.

 Personal Career Goals

 What are your personal career goals and ambitions?
 Do you like working with children, women, or men, or would you rather avoid working with people entirely and focus on animals?
 These are all questions you must ask yourself before choosing a psychology degree program.

 Your ambitions and career goals strongly sway the kind of school or program you attend as well as the type of specialization for which you go.
 Here are some factors that might help you determine which path to take in terms of career goals:

 - Entry-level and terminal degrees: Like most sensitive human sciences and arts, your career in psychology will significantly influence your education level.
 This is evident in the fact that most high-paying entry-level jobs require you to have at least a bachelor’s degree in psychology or any other related field from a reputable and accredited educational institution.

 - Preferred specialties: If you already know which specialization you want to pursue, picking a psychology program that concentrates more on that area should be your top priority.
 While you can practice general psychology with a bachelor’s degree, people looking to specialize often need a master’s degree with the option to specialize in a specific field of psychology.

 Another less discussed factor determining how much you can make is the kind of school you go to.
 Even though every qualified psychologist can sufficiently offer their services to patients, the simple truth is that holding a degree or master’s degree from a prestigious school makes you more marketable.